GEO-BON/bon-in-a-box-pipelines/pipelines/SDM/SDM.md

 ### Pipeline steps

-#### **1. Pulling occurences from GBIF**
+#### **1. Pulling occurences from GBIF and loading environmental layers**

 This step pulls occurrences of the species of interest from GBIF and environmental raster layers from the GEO BON STAC catalog.

 #### **2. Cleaning input data**

 This step cleans the GBIF data by only including one occurrence per pixel and removes collinearity between the environmental layers.

 #### **3. Generating background points**